Skip to content

 def metaphone(self) -> Optional[str]:

-ascii_form = self.ascii
+text = self.ascii

-return metaphone(ascii_form)
+return metaphone(text)

 return None